kyosukebei/grok-imagine-favorites-manager/README.md

-# Grok Imagine Favorites Manager - Chrome Extension
+# Grok Imagine Favorites Manager

 A modern Chrome extension to download and manage your favorited Grok Imagine images and videos.